 Summer Research Fellowships

 The Office of Medical Student Affairs funds a limited number of students to pursue research and scholarship under the mentorship of clinicians and scientists.
 This program is limited to first-year students who have successfully completed their initial course of study.

 - Applicants must be in Good Academic Standing (No summer course make-ups or course remediation)

-- Clinical shadowing opportunities are potentially valuable experiences, but by themselves do not qualify as scholarly work and therefore are not eligible for Consider combining such an experience with the writing of suitably researched case report or literature review.
+- Clinical shadowing opportunities are potentially valuable experiences, but by themselves do not qualify as scholarly work and therefore are not eligible for Consider combining such an experience with the writing of a suitably researched case report or literature review.

 - Awardees must agree to complete an evaluation of the program and submit a written summary of work at the end of the program.

 - Awardees must complete an IRS Form W-9 upon acceptance to the program (this will be provided to you at the time of your acceptance).

 - First identify a mentor in your area of interest.
 The Medical Student Research Opportunities Catalog (available on LEO) provides a listing of known NYMC-affiliated research/scholarly activities.
 However, students are by no means limited to this list; if you have specific interests not covered, you are encouraged to contact departments and/or faculty directly to discuss the possibilities of working together.

 - Once you and your mentor have agreed to work together, you should complete the Fellowship application by following the link provided below.